javalin/website/_posts/tutorials/2018-11-15-javalin-embedded-example.md

 }
 ```

-> Note: You must remember to use the `EmbeddedJavalin` class, which has been carefully
+> Note: You must remember to use the `createStandalone()` function, which has been carefully
-designed to not to depend on Jetty.
-Using the original `Javalin` class
+designed to make Javalin not to depend on Jetty.
+Using `Javalin.create()`
 will make the WAR app fail to start with `java.lang.ClassNotFoundException: org.eclipse.jetty.server.Server`.

 The Servlet container will automatically auto-discover the servlet (since it's annotated with `@WebServlet`);